jh1993/UnderusedOptions/README.txt

 Ball Lightning:
 - Weakness changed to arcane damage.
 - Magnetic Pulse upgrade replaced by Lightning Barrage (6 SP): Targeting an existing lightning orb causes it to shoot a number of beams equal to twice its num targets, each targeting a random enemy in line of sight.
 An enemy can be hit by more than one beam.

+Blue Lion:
+- Holy bolt upgrade is now given in addition to the lion's melee attack, instead of replacing the latter.

 Cantrip Cascade:
 - Focused Cascade (4 SP): Each cantrip has a chance to be cast an additional time.
 This chance is equal to 1 divided by the number of units in the affected area at the time of casting this spell.